Migrate your Agentless Desktop Single Sign-on configuration

-The steps in this topic apply to orgs that implemented the Early Access version of this feature.
-That is, you implemented this feature before August 30th, 2019.
-If you are implementing this feature for the first time after September 1, 2019 follow the instructions in Configure Agentless Desktop SSO - new implementations
+The steps in this topic apply to orgs that implemented the Early Access version of this feature before August 30th, 2019.
+If you are implementing this feature for the first time after September 1, 2019, see Configure Agentless Desktop Single Sign-on - new implementations

 - You implemented the Early AccessEarly Access (EA) features are opt-in features that you can try out in your org by asking Okta Support to enable them.
 Additionally, the Features page in the Okta Admin Console (Settings > Features) allows Super Admins to enable and disable some EA features themselves. version of Agentless DSSO prior to release 2019.09.0.